-Taxes – When you list your home for sale, you are responsible for the property taxes, utilities and homeowners insurance up until the day of closing.
-These amounts can add up to thousands should it take a few months for the property to sell and close.
-Once you decide to sell, the sooner it happens, the better!
+Taxes – When you list your home for sale, it’s important to keep in mind that you’re responsible for the property taxes, utilities, and homeowner’s insurance until the day of closing.
+These expenses can add up to thousands of dollars, particularly if it takes a few months for the property to sell and close.

 Preparing Your House for The Market – There is a lot of energy, time and money that go into getting a house ready to sell.
 There are repairs to make, walls to paint and carpets to clean.
 You will want to remove personal belongings and stage the home for selling.
 Whether you work with a professional or do it on your own, you are likely to spend money on new decorative pieces in the house.
 You should also clean up the yard but also consider some new landscaping to bring more curb appeal to the property.